peterkuma/ccplot/api/index.md

 for reading HDF and HDF-EOS2 files, parsing time values and performing data interpolation.
 See [API Reference](reference/) for details.

+### Note about examples

+The examples below differ from the ccplot program in a number of important
+details:

+* The aspect ratio is determined by matplotlib.
+The figure size is fixed in inches, so the actual aspect ratio depends on the horizontal and vertical extent.
+In contrast, the ccplot program sets the figure width according to a prespecified aspect ratio.

+* A new interpolation routine **ccplot.algorithms.interp2d_12** is used, which performs interpolation by averaging as opposed to nearest-neighbor interpolation in the ccplot program (but see [API reference](reference/) for details).

 CALIPSO example
 ---------------